Last updated

 Google Logins

-Google login events give WorkSights a reliable signal of when a user actively authenticates with their Google account.
-These events come directly from Google Workspace's audit logs and reflect real user-driven authentication, not background system activity.
+Login events give a reliable signal of when a user authenticates with their Google account.
+These come directly from Google Workspace audit logs and reflect real user-driven authentication.

 For connection steps, see Connecting Google Workspace.